 While student talk is vital, we know that all talk isn’t always productive talk.
 So how can we create opportunities that channel student talk into productive discussions that support student discovery and learning?

 How can we embrace the talk in our classroom?
 Let’s take a look!

 Setting The Stage: Creating A Culture That Allows For Productive Talk

 While this isn’t the place to get into the nitty gritty of creating classroom culture – that will have to be a lesson for another day – there are some things you can do to ensure that you have set the stage for productive discussions.

-2. Second, you must have well-established procedures and expectations.
-Often as a teacher, giving students the freedom to talk is terrifying.
-You are relinquishing some control, and it can get rowdy – particularly if you haven’t taken the appropriate measures to keep it focused and contained.
+Second, you must have well-established procedures and expectations.
+Sometimes as a teacher, giving students the freedom to talk is terrifying.
+(At least, that’s how I felt for a long time!)
+You are relinquishing some control, and it can get rowdy – particularly if you haven’t taken the appropriate measures to keep it focused.

 Third, you have to have a clear academic purpose for the discussion, you need to communicate that, and you need to be ready with your own strong understanding of the content.

 Discussions can have different purposes — uncovering student ideas, consolidating understanding, interpreting data, or crafting explanations supported by evidence and reasoning.
 It’s important to know the ultimate goal, so that you can craft your own questioning to lead toward that goal.
 (While ideally our students are doing all of the talking, in reality you’re going to need to be there as the guide when discussion stalls or students get stuck.
 That said, the more students master the art of discussion, the less work falls on you!)